MarvNC/jpdb-freq-list/readme.md

 ![example image](./images/chrome_Deck_contents_–_jpdb_-_httpsjpdb.io_-_Google_C_2022-03-09_16-24-16.png)

 Simply navigate to a jpdb deck's vocabulary page, and click on the button that says "Export as frequency list."
-The script will use the current frequency sort setting applied to the deck page.
+The script will use the current frequency sort setting applied to the deck page, with the default sort setting being the frequency across the whole corpus.

 ## Result